gsalzer/skelcodes/README.md

 # SkelCodes

-This repository contains the deployment and runtime code of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*.
-By the way of selection, this collection of **248,328** bytecodes faithfully represents, in most respects, the **45 million** contracts successfully deployed up to block **14,000,000** (see below for details of the selection process).
+This repository contains the source, deployment and runtime code of contracts, self-destructed or not, from Ethereum's main chain, *one for each type of skeleton*; the source code is included if available from [Etherscan](etherscan.io).
+By the way the contracts were selected, the collection of **248,328** bytecodes faithfully represents, in most respects, the **45 million** contracts successfully deployed up to block **14,000,000** (see below for details of the selection process).

 ## Contents of the repository

-The repository contains two directories, *deployment* and *runtime*, of identical structure, with the former containing the deployment codes and the latter the runtime codes of the contracts.
+The repository contains three directories, *source*, *deployment* and *runtime*, of identical structure, containing the source, deployment and runtime codes of the contracts, respectively.

 The codes are labeled `blockid-address.hex`. `address` is one of the addresses, where the code has been deployed on Ethereum's main chain, and `blockid` is the